smasongarrison/D3mirt/README.md

 # 2. D3mirt Model Estimation

-The `D3mirt()` function takes in a data frame with model parameters from a three-dimensional compensatory model and returns an $S3$ object of class `D3mirt` with lists of $a$ and $d$, $MDISC$, and $MDIFF$ parameters, direction cosines, and spherical coordinates.
+The `D3mirt()` function takes in a data frame with model parameters from a three-dimensional compensatory model (either in the form of a data frame or an S4 object of class ‘SingleGroupClass’ exported from `mirt::mirt` (Chalmers, 2012) function) and returns an $S3$ object of class `D3mirt` with lists of $a$ and $d$, $MDISC$, and $MDIFF$ parameters, direction cosines, and spherical coordinates.
 Regarding the latter, spherical coordinates are represented by $\theta$ and $\phi$.